 By understanding where a word comes from (its etymology), we can often get clues about its original meaning and how it evolved over time.
 We can also see how different languages and cultures influenced one another and how words have travelled from one language to another.

-The Japanese word sushi (すし) needs no explanation.
-Although most people think that the word “sushi” has to do with raw fish, it actually means “vinegared rice” or “sour rice” in ancient Japanese due to the fact that the rice is usually moistened with rice vinegar.
+For example, when most people think of the Japanese word “sushi” (すし), they think of raw fish, but it actually means “vinegared rice” or “sour rice” in ancient Japanese due to the fact that the rice used with the fish was usually moistened with rice vinegar.

 List of Arabic loanwords borrowed into the French language: